-1. Peak Design Leash Camera Strap – BUY – Peak Design – (Save 10% with this link)
+1. Peak Design Leash Camera Strap – BUY – Peak Design – (claim a discount here)

 This is my go-to camera strap because it’s so small and lightweight and I think in most cases the big padded straps from most manufacturers are complete overkill for 90% of photographers out there.
 I love the quick release system and I keep all my cameras set up and ready to clip into one of these straps.
 Check out my Peak Design Leash review for more info.